 I guess we should be grateful—nothing focuses the mind like having a vindictive sulky misogynistic illiterate baby as Philistine-in-chief in the White House.
 Some of his advisers were concerned that withdrawing from the climate agreement “might damage his credibility”.
 Where have they been?

-Sure, we have worse thing to worry about than his highly peccable aesthetic sensibilities, but they evidently developed early.
+Sure, we have worse things to worry about than his highly peccable aesthetic sensibilities, but they evidently developed early.
 In “his” 1987 book The Art of the Deal, Trump wrote:

 In the second grade I actually gave a teacher a black eye—I punched my music teacher because I didn’t think he knew anything about music and I almost got expelled.